Do you worry about your cold website visitor conversion rate?

 But what about how to respond to leads on your website?
 How many marketing leads are turning cold?

 When growing your marketing leads and improving ROI, it’s important to consider how long it takes to respond to sales queries and how quickly they can become cold if you don’t.

 Failing to do this can have serious consequences for your business.

-In this blog post, we’re going to talk about online sales leads time, and how to stop a cold from happening.
+In this blog post, we will discuss online sales lead time and how to stop a cold from happening.

 In the digital age, competition is tough.
-Consumers expect immediate results and they lose interest quickly – especially if they have lots of other options.
+Consumers expect immediate results and lose interest quickly – especially if they have many other options.
 Cold times are harsh right now.

 When it comes to responding to leads, 24 hours doesn’t sound that long, does it?

 However, according to a Harvard Business Review, online businesses need to respond to marketing leads in an hour or less if they want to win the customer’s business.